Navigate:

 Share:

-Learn more about celery
+Learn more about Celery

 Celery is a Python library for managing distributed task queues and asynchronous job execution.
 It operates by having client applications place task messages onto a broker, which then routes those messages to worker processes for execution.
 The system supports multiple message brokers (AMQP, Redis, SQS) and allows horizontal scaling through multiple workers and brokers.
 Common deployment patterns include background job processing, scheduled task execution, and workload distribution across server clusters.